History of Sweden: Post-war Sweden

 Sweden was one of the first non-participants of World War II to join the United Nations (in 1946).
-Apart from this, the country tried to stay out of alliances and remained officially neutral during the entire Cold War, never joining NATO.
+Apart from this, the country's leaders tried to stay out of alliances and remained officially neutral during the entire Cold War, not joining NATO until 2024.

 The social democratic party held government for 44 years (1932–1976).
 They spent much of the 1950s and 1960s building Folkhemmet (The People's Home), the Swedish welfare state.
 Sweden's industry had not been damaged by the war and it was in a position to help re-build Northern Europe in the decades following 1945.
 This led to an economic upswing in the post-war era that made the welfare system feasible.
 However, by the 1970s, the economies of the rest of Western Europe were prosperous and growing rapidly, while the Swedish economy stagnated.
 Many economists blamed its large tax funded public sector.

 In 1976, the social democrats lost their majority.
 The 1976 parliamentary elections brought a liberal/right-wing coalition to power.
 Over the next six years, four governments ruled and fell, composed by all or some of the parties that had won in 1976.
 The fourth liberal government in these years came under fire by Social Democrats and trade unions and the Moderate Party, culminating in the Social Democrats regaining power in 1982.

-During the Cold War Sweden maintained a dual approach, publicly the strict neutrality policy was forcefully maintained, but unofficially strong ties were kept with the U.S., Norway, Denmark, West Germany, and other NATO countries.
+During the Cold War Sweden maintained a dual approach; publicly the strict neutrality policy was forcefully maintained, but unofficially strong ties were kept with the U.S., Norway, Denmark, West Germany, and other NATO countries.
 Swedes hoped that the U.S. would use conventional and nuclear weapons in case of a Soviet attack on Sweden.
 A strong ability to defend against an amphibious invasion was maintained, complete with Swedish-built warplanes, but there was no long-range bombing capability.